-The project timeline and progression points are shown in Figure 1.
-There is a 3-month preaward period of work setting up the study e.g. approving contracts, recruiting staff and obtaining ethical approval.
+The project timeline is 42 months from June 2019 to November 2022 There is a 3-month pre-award period of work setting up the study e.g. approving contracts, recruiting staff and obtaining ethical approval.
 In the first 24 months we will complete WP1 and WP2 then progression criteria will be examined to determine whether to proceed to WP3.
 Providing criteria are met we have allowed 12 months for WP3 and developing the implementation guide framework, then 6 months for developing targeted guides, dissemination and implementation.